 - Efforts to address climate change.

-As the bill makes its way through Congress, keep an eye on these three best infrastructure stocks, which are all set to benefit.
+As the bill made its way through Congress, many investors kept an eye on these three best infrastructure stocks.

 Caterpillar is the world’s largest construction-equipment manufacturer.
 It’s an American Fortune 100 corporation, specializing in design, development, engineering, manufacturing and marketing.
 The company sells machinery, engines, financial products and insurance to customers.
 It does this through a worldwide dealer network.

 If the global economy continues its cyclical recovery, combined with the major infrastructure spending planned over the next decade, Caterpillar stands to benefit.
-It has been reporting strong earnings recently, beating estimates by $0.20 per share.
-As of August 2, shares are up 13% year to date (YTD).
-Caterpillar is not only a strong company but also a great value play, especially with an infrastructure bill in place.
+It has been reporting strong earnings recently.
+The stock is up about 4% over the past three months.
+Caterpillar reported $2.69 in adjusted per-share fourth-quarter earnings from $13.8 billion in sales.
+A year ago, the stock reported $2.12 in per-share earnings from $11.2 billion in sales.
+Caterpillar is not only a strong company but also a great value play.

 Demand channels such as housing have jumped higher throughout the COVID-19 pandemic.
 Thus, Caterpillar stock may be a name you can trust over the long haul.

 Its construction and infrastructure equipment, paired with its mining and aggregates equipment sector, offer a strong tailwind even in the face of an inflationary environment.
-According to CEO Jim Umpleby, Caterpillar is a company that definitely stands to benefit from the infrastructure bill.
-Umpleby’s comment only helps to prove that the largest construction-equipment manufacturer will be one of the best infrastructure stocks to invest in.
+The largest construction-equipment manufacturer will be one of the best infrastructure stocks to invest in.

 Vulcan Materials Company is an American company based in Birmingham, Alabama.
 It’s principally engaged in the production, distribution and sale of construction materials.